Infinite Loops

 Infinite loops are logic errors that cause a recipe to run continuously because an action in the recipe is also triggering the recipe again.

-Infinite loops occur most commonly when the recipe is performing a bi-directional sync (ie. when there is more than 1 application and data moves from Application A to Application B and back to A)
+Infinite loops occur most commonly when the recipe is performing a bi-directional sync, such as when there is more than one application and data moves from application A to application B and back to A.

 The example below shows how an infinite loop may occur:

-The trigger picks up any New or Updated Contact in Salesforce.
+The trigger picks up new or updated Contacts in Salesforce.

-In the final step, the recipe is configured to update the same object with information from QuickBooks.
+In the final step, the recipe will update the Salesforce contact with the Marketo lead details.